maizzle/maizzle.com/content/docs/upgrade-guide.md

 ## Update tailwind.config.js

-We've created [`tailwindcss-preset-email`](https://github.com/maizzle/tailwindcss-preset-email) specifically for Maizzle, which configures Tailwind CSS for better email client support.
+We created [`tailwindcss-preset-email`](https://github.com/maizzle/tailwindcss-preset-email) to make it easier to use Tailwind CSS for styling HTML emails - it outputs more email-friendly CSS and includes some useful plugins.

 Using it will now greatly simplify your `tailwind.config.js` file, this is all you need: